hiepxuanho/Pandas-challenge/README.md

     ```

 ## Note:
-The first half of the project was pretty straight forward involves using functions such as mean(), count(), unique()
+The first half of the project was pretty straight forward involves using functions such as mean(), count(), unique().
-I got stuck at the part where we needed to calculate the total school budget and per capita spending per school from school_data.
+I got stuck at the part where I needed to calculate the total school budget and per capita spending per school from school_data.
 The professor had to explain the logic and showed me the sample code of how to find it.
 /-----------------------------------/
 per_school_budget = school_data.set_index(["school_name"])["budget"]
 per_school_capita = per_school_budget / per_school_counts